English whisky GI

+The English whisky GI is a legal framework that regulates the production and labelling of English whisky.

-The English whisky GI is a proposed legal framework that was submitted by the English Whisky Guild that if accepted, whisky producers would have to follow in order to call their whisky English.
+The English whisky GI was submitted by the English Whisky Guild in February 2022 and was accepted in September 2026. previously English whisky had been following EU Regulation (2019/787).

 The English whisky GI has been the topic of an ongoing heated debate specifically around the use of the term single malt.